 Of all these questions, perhaps the biggest is how to manage, align and synchronize changes between ERP and S/4 so that the business can still run without interruption while implementing S/4HANA.

-Basis Technologies’ DevOps solutions deliver the controls needed to make these transition projects safe and robust with the ability to automatically select and synchronize the relevant changes across systems.
+Basis Technologies’ DevOps and test automation platform delivers the control needed to make these transition projects safe and robust with the ability to automatically select and synchronize the relevant changes across systems.
 Template management and protection controls change to global and regional systems, providing an essential level of governance in complex SAP landscapes.

 Many of the world’s largest global organizations are adopting Basis Technologies' automation to support all types of digital transformation and the business benefits are remarkable:

 - Cut the cost of SAP change by more than half